-Grading System - Alphabetical grades are used: "A" indicates superior work; 'B" indicates work above average; "C" indicates average work; "D" indicates work below average, but passing; "F" indicates failure.
-Other marks used are: "Inc." incomplete; "W" approved withdrawal; "TF" unapproved withdrawal; "WF" failing at withdrawal; "IF" condition not removed; "S" satisfactory; "U" unsatisfactory.
+Grading System-Alphabetical grades are used: "A" indicates superior work; "B" indicates work above average; "C" indicates average work; "D" indicates work below average, but passing; "F" indicates failure.
+Other marks used are: "Inc." incomplete; "W" approved withdrawal; "TF" unapproved withdrawal; "WF" failing at withdrawal; "IF" condition not removed.
 An "Inc." must be removed before the end of the succeeding quarter in residence to yield credit.
 Graduating students must remove an "Inc." before the middle of the succeeding quarter.
+If an incomplete is not removed within one calendar year, it automatiaclly becomes a grade of "IF", except in the case of absence due to military duty.
 No student grade, with the exception of an "Inc.," can be changed after the first two weeks of the quarter following the receipt of the original grade by the Recorder.

-How to Compute Grade Averages - Each of the letters of the marking system has a numerical value.
+How to Compute Grade Averages-Each of the letters of the marking system has a numerical value.
 The letter "A" has a value of 5 points; "B" a value of 4 points; "C" a value of 3 points; "D" a value of 2 points; and "F" a value of 1 point.
 If all the student's marks were "C's" they would have a numerical value of 3.
 If one-half of his marks were "C's" and the other half "D's" the numerical value of his marks would be 2.5.

-Scholastic Average - Undergraduate students are expected to maintain a scholastic average above 2.5 throughout the freshman and sophomore years, and an average above 2.75 for the junior and senior years.
-A minimum grade average of 2.75 is required for graduation.
+Scholastic Average-Undergraduate students are expected to maintain the following scholastic averages: 2.5 quarterly and 2.75 cumulatively for the freshman year; 2.75 quarterly, and 3.00 cumulatively by the close of the sophomore year and thereafter.
+A minimum grade average of 3.00 is required for graduation.

-Probationary Status - A student may be admitted at the discretion of the Director of Admissions on probation if his previous high school or college work does not meet admission standards.
-An enrolled undergraduate student will be placed on probation by the Director of Student Personnel if he fails to earn in any quarter a grade average above the minimum for his class (2.5 or above for freshmen and sophomores; 2.75 or above for juniors and seniors).
+Probationary Status-A student may be admitted at the discretion of the Director of Admissions on probation if his previous high school or college work does not meet admission standards.
+An enrolled undergraduate student will be placed on probation by the Dean of Students if he fails to earn in any quarter a grade average above the minimum for his class.
 If his cumulative grade average for the regular academic year is not above the minimum, he will be placed under academic suspension.
 The college reserves the right to suspend a student at any time that his record, academic or non-academic, warrants it.

-Late Enrollment - No student will be permitted to enroll in a course after the first two weeks of the Fall, Winter, and Spring quarters.
-Registrations after the first week of the regular Summer Session must have the approval of the Director of Instruction.
+Late Enrollment-No student will be permitted to enroll in a course after the first two weeks of the Fall, Winter, and Spring quarters.
+Registrations after the first week of the regular Summer Session must have the approval of the Dean of the College.
 No late enrollments will be approved for the two-week Pre-Session.
 These regulations apply to new registrations and to students wishing to change programs.